Brian Klugman: Early life

-Klugman was born in the suburbs of Philadelphia, Pennsylvania.
+Klugman was born and raised in Philadelphia, Pennsylvania.
 His father, Gerald, is a real estate broker, and his mother, Helen, is a school teacher.
 He has an older brother, Jeffrey, a younger sister, Laurie, and a younger brother, Michael.
 His paternal grandfather, Reuben, is actor Jack Klugman's brother.
 He graduated from Germantown Academy and attended Carnegie Mellon University for two years.

 Career

 His most recent role has been Dr. Oliver Wells in Bones.
 He appeared in Cloverfield, The Bogus Witch Project, Dreamland, Joan of Arcadia, Can't Hardly Wait, and National Lampoon's Adam & Eve.
-He also played Kirby Gardner, a student, in several episodes of Frasier.
+He also played Kirby Gardner, a student, in several episodes of Frasier and activist Macleod Sinclair in s5:E15 of Psych.

 Klugman appeared in the 2009 horror/thriller Vacancy 2: The First Cut in the role of "Reece".

 Klugman is also credited with the story for 2010's Tron: Legacy with Lee Sternthal, and Edward Kitsis and Adam Horowitz, the duo who wrote the screenplay.